Chartering a Public Library in New York State

 - the election of trustees

-IMPORTANT: Contact your library’s Regional Consultant at the Division of Library Development and your public library system to determine the appropriate forms to use.
+IMPORTANT: Contact your library’s regional liaison at the Division of Library Development and your public library system to determine the appropriate forms to use.
+SEE: Sample Forms

 Education Law defines an association library as "a library established and controlled, in whole or in part, by a group of private individuals operating as an association, close corporation or as trustees under the provisions of a will or deed of trust."
 An association library is such a library "maintained for the benefit and free use on equal terms of all the people of the community in which the library is located."
 (Education Law §253.2)